milliHQ/terraform-aws-next-js-image-optimization/examples/with-next-js/README.md

 ---

 Now you are all set!
-You can now visit your Next.js app in browser and the assets should be delivered by the CloudFront distribution.
+You can now visit your Next.js app in browser and the images should be delivered by the CloudFront distribution.